smatDnepr/SVGSpriteViewerGenerator/README.md

+# SVG Sprite Generator and Viewer

 ## Features

 Fast generation of svg symbol sprite from a group of svg files.
 The sprite will be created in the same folder as the svg files.
 The ID for each symbol fit to the name of the file from which it was generated.
 For example, if the file name is "ico-email.svg", then symbol id="ico-email".

+Optionally, you can view the sprite and copy the icon identifier.

 You can use it like this:
 ```